willdurand/containers/yacs/README.md

 ```
 $ curl -X POST -d 'cmd=delete' --unix-socket /home/gitpod/.run/yacs/alpine-1/shim.sock http://localhost/

+If we query the state of the shim again, it should indicate that the container does not exist anymore:
 $ curl --unix-socket /home/gitpod/.run/yacs/alpine-1/shim.sock http://localhost/
 container 'alpine-1' not found
 ```